TickTeam/guide-tt/android_app/how_to_search_a_task.md

 ### How to search a task?
-If you want to find a task immediately in TickTick, you can search it by entering key words or voice inputing tasks in the search bar.

-1.Choose a list, then click the option menu on the top right of the screen.

-2.Click “Search”.You can enter the search terms or click the icon of “Microphone” to voice input tasks.

-The tasks in “Closed lists” can't be found in search result.
+Open TickTick on you andorid and slide the screen to the right.
+You will find the search field in the upper right hand corner.
+Tasks in “Closed lists” can't be found in search results.